 Salaries for Associate Degree Holders

 Individuals who earn an associate degree make approximately $400,000 more in a lifetime than candidates with only a high school diploma, but expected salaries vary based on career.

 |Position||Median Annual Salary|

-How to Choose a Community College
+How to Choose a Community College or Trade School

 Location matters when choosing from among the best community colleges in the U.S. Many students decide on local schools to enjoy the convenience of learning while living at home, while other learners desire to study in a new area.

 Degree seekers should also research tuition rates to find budget-friendly options.
 Neglecting this step leads to higher student loan debt or out-of-pocket expenses.
 Location impacts cost since in-district or in-state students often pay less tuition than non-resident learners.
 Other factors that influence tuition rates include program and degree type.
 For instance, medical courses involve higher tuition rates than history courses.